 Notes

-Nutrition information is an estimate for one portion of Baba ganoush out of six.
+Nutrition information is an estimate for 1 portion of Baba Ganoush out of 6 portions.

-Make ahead: baba ganoush is an excellent recipe to make ahead as the flavors get better if the ingredients sit together for a while.
+Make ahead: Baba Ganoush is an excellent recipe for meal prep.
+The flavors get better if the ingredients sit together for a while.
 We recommend making it a few hours and up to a day before serving it.

-Refrigerator: store leftovers in an airtight container or covered with foil in the fridge for two to three days.
-Stir in some fresh lemon juice and drizzle with olive oil before serving it.
+Refrigerator: Store the leftovers in an airtight container or covered with foil in the fridge for two to three days.
+Stir in fresh lemon juice and drizzle with olive oil before serving.

 ALSO ON THIS PAGE